souenzzo/graal/docs/reference-manual/native-image/Reflection.md

 ## Manual Configuration

-A configuration that specifies the program elements that will be accessed reflectively can be provided during the native image build as follows:
+A configuration that specifies the program elements that will be accessed reflectively can be provided as follows:
 ```
 -H:ReflectionConfigurationFiles=/path/to/reflectconfig
 ```